Welcome!

 My first crop of LDD acquisitions after years of fascination from afar.

-In my childhood, I collected things like Uglydolls, LEGO, Playmobil, Folkmanis puppets, troll dolls, tin robots, and miscellaneous plush and action figures before adding dolls to the mix in my teen years.
+In my childhood, I collected things like Uglydolls, LEGO, Playmobil, Folkmanis puppets, troll dolls, tin robots, and miscellaneous plush and action figures before adding dolls to the mix in my teen years, so I have no restriction toward dolls.
 The blog will be about whatever toys inspire me at the moment.
 Given that I started as a result of reviving my doll hobby, the blog is outweighed by doll posts for now until the far foreseeable future, but I've since found ideas to write about with other toys.
-Within the doll sphere, I'm mainly a Monster High fan/collector/customizer, and could easily focus on that alone and run for years with it, but I've also gotten into Shadow High and found fun things to do with Rainbow/Shadow High dolls for customization.
-I'm also game to review any doll that strikes me as a novelty in terms of design, engineering, clothing, or play value.
-Those outliers may be inducted into my monster collection through customization...
+I'm disinclined to review something I wouldn't keep, just because that probably means I don't have an authentic interest in it that would make for a good post, but I can see myself selecting topics just for investigation and reselling afterward if I don't need something to stay around.

 As for the kinds of designs I like, they have wide range.
 I like poppy colors and contrast in retro or modernist flavors, but I also like rich color palettes and more detailed vintage theming as well.
 I enjoy edgy and delicate and sweet and tough all in their own rights.
 I also love the intersection of all of those things--striking, over-the-top camp blending pop and detail in outrageously compelling ways.
 I'll nearly always be appreciative of a doll having dark dramatic lipstick and I'll nearly always be nitpicky or critical toward a doll with eyebrow coloring that doesn't correspond to the hair.